flyway/flywaydb.org/documentation/ssl.md

 ## Make sure Java can access the truststore

 You now need to configure your Java environment to be able to access these stores.
-If you're using the Flyway command-line, then you can simply set the `JAVA_ARGS` environment variable which the command-line script reads.
+This simply requires setting a couple of [JVM properties](https://flywaydb.org/blog/jvm-properties).
+If you're using the Flyway command-line, then you can set the `JAVA_ARGS` environment variable which the command-line script reads.

 <pre class="console"><span>&gt;</span> JAVA_ARGS='-Djavax.net.ssl.trustStore="myStorePath" -Djavax.net.ssl.trustStorePassword="myStorePassword"'</pre>